wikfeldt/longtalk-coderefinery/talk.md

 ### Reproduciblity

 - How do you indicate which version of your code you have used in your paper?
-- *Hmmm, I wonder when this bug got introduced..."*
+- "*Hmmm, I wonder when this bug got introduced...*"

 ---